 There are several ways in which blockchains could impact supply chains.
 As it turns out, getting stuff from one place to another can be a tricky business.
-This is especially true in the modern world, when parts can be manufactured on every continent.
+This is especially true in the modern world where parts can be manufactured on every continent.

 The startup Chronicled is looking into using blockchain to make it nearly impossible to slip counterfeit drugs into the world’s supply of medicines.
-Their closed blockchain only allows vetted manufacturers to join, and each of these participants has the ability to assign unique identifiers to their drugs.
+Their closed blockchain only allows vetted manufacturers to join.
+Each participant can assign unique identifiers to their drugs.

-These identifiers are tracked on the Chronicled blockchain and are therefore extremely difficult to forge, meaning drug distributors and their patients can be far more confident that they’re getting what they need.
+These identifiers are tracked on the Chronicled blockchain and are therefore extremely difficult to forge.
+This means drug distributors and their patients can be confident they’re getting what they need.

-Speaking of things we consume, buyers have become more and more conscious of the sustainability and ethics of the food that they purchase.
-With the bewildering complexity of the logistics required to make and transport food, it’s all too easy for some of it to be sourced in ways that the final consumer wouldn’t endorse.
+Speaking of things we consume, buyers have become more conscious of the sustainability and ethics of the food they purchase.
+The logistics required to make and transport food is complex.
+Because of this, it’s easy for it to be sourced in ways that the consumer wouldn’t endorse.

-By leveraging the distributed and immutable nature of blockchain technology, a number of major players in the food space—Walmart, Tyson, Nestle, and others—are making it easier to track and verify the origins of the food purchased by their customers.
+Major players in the food space, such as Walmart, Tyson, and Nestle, are leveraging the distributed and immutable nature of blockchain.
+Doing so makes it easier to track and verify the origins of the food purchased by customers.

 And now we turn to the most famous application of blockchain: cryptocurrencies.